JMitander/0xBuilder/readme.md

 - **Dynamic Gas Pricing**: Adjusts gas prices based on network conditions to optimize transaction inclusion and costs.
 - **Nonce Management**: Manages nonces effectively to prevent transaction failures due to nonce collisions.
 - **Safety Mechanisms**: Includes safety checks and validations to manage risks and ensure profitability.
+- **Smart Contract Interactions**: Interacts with various DeFi protocols, including Uniswap, Aave, Sushiswap, PancakeSwap, and Balancer.
 - **Transaction Bundling**: Groups multiple transactions into a single block for efficiency.
-- **API Integration**: Connects to various APIs for blockchain data, pricing, and market information.
+- **API Integration**: Connects to various APIs for blockchain data, pricing, and market data.
 - **Configurable Parameters**: Allows users to adjust parameters, strategies, and risk levels based on preferences.
 - **Detailed Logging**: Provides detailed logs of bot activities, transactions, and strategies for analysis and debugging.
 - **Customizable**: Supports multiple wallets, tokens, and trading pairs, with the ability to add new strategies and features.